ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/aa-the-prodos-basic-system-program.md

 <LI>If the command is yours, you must zero XCNUM ($BE53) to indicate an external command, and set XLEN ($BE52) equal to the length of your command string minus one.
 <br />
 <br />
 If there are no associated parameters (such as slot, drive, A$, and so on) to parse, or if you're going to parse them yourself, you must set all 16 parameter bits in PBITS ($BE54,$BE55) to zero.
 And, if you're going to handle everything yourself before returning control to BASIC.SYSTEM, you must point XTRNADDR ($BE50,$BE51) at an RTS instruction.
 XRETURN ($BE9E) is a good location.
-Now, just fall through to your execution routines.</P>
+Now, just fall through to your execution routines.
 <br />
 <br />
 If there are parameters to parse, it is easiest to let BASIC.SYSTEM parse them for you (unless you want to use some undefined parameters).
 By setting up the bits in PBITS ($BE54,$BE55), and setting XTRNADDR ($BE50,$BE51) equal to the location where execution of your command begins, you can return control to BASIC.SYSTEM, with an RTS, and let it parse and verify the parameters and return them to you in the global page.</li>